 However, your body will adjust quickly even if you take no other steps other than to just nurse, nurse, nurse…

 When Do Growth Spurts Occur?

-Your baby will most likely experience a growth spurt a few days after birth, one to three weeks, six to eight weeks, three months, six months and between seven and nine months.
+Baby growth spurts generally occur a few days after birth, at one to three weeks, at six to eight weeks, at three months, at six months and between seven and nine months.
 Each baby, however, is different and there is no rule that state when a baby will go through a spurt.
-Babies do not watch the calendar!
-They may come more randomly…and often do!
+Babies do not watch their calendars but often follow similar patterns.
+Some come more randomly so don’t be surprised if they do!
 All babies are a little bit different.

 When a baby is growing, he may be more fussy than usual.
 He may wake several times at night to nurse and he will be nursing more during the day.
 Don’t worry if your infant wants to breastfeed more often than usual.
 He’s is getting what he needs.